-Delta Airlines officials who work with more than 10,000 veterans at their company visited Middle Tennessee State University Wednesday (Feb.
-20) to gain a firsthand look at the Charlie and Hazel Daniels Veterans and Military Family Center and veterans’ initiatives.
+Delta Air Lines officials who work with more than 10,000 veterans at their company visited Middle Tennessee State University Wednesday, Feb.
+20, for a firsthand look at the Charlie and Hazel Daniels Veterans and Military Family Center and veterans’ initiatives.

-The purpose of the half-day meeting was for MTSU to learn more about Delta’s Veterans Business Resource Group and for MTSU’s Keith M. Huber and Hilary Miller to share details about the Daniels Center — with an end goal of developing a relationship where the university’s military-connected students gain employment in all areas of Delta Airlines.
+The half-day meeting allowed MTSU officials to learn more about Delta’s Veterans Business Resource Group and for MTSU’s Keith M. Huber and Dr. Hilary Miller to share details about the Daniels Center — all with a goal of developing a relationship to help the university’s military-connected students find jobs in all areas of Delta.

 “To assist them and their families while they are in transition is the noble reason that we’re are having this interaction and further development of this relationship,” Huber added.

-Kurt Robinson, manager quality control receiving inspection, president of the Veterans Business Resource Group and former U.S. Air Force crew chief, said he and his two visiting colleagues were impressed with what they saw and heard.
+Kurt Robinson, Delta manager for quality control receiving inspection, president of the airline’s Veterans Business Resource Group and a former U.S. Air Force crew chief, said he and his two visiting colleagues from Atlanta were impressed with what they saw and heard.

-- Tyrone Barmore, Veterans Business Resource secretary and communications officer, tech operations supply attendant and U.S. Army veteran.
+• Delta tech operations supply attendant Tyrone Barmore, the Veterans Business Resource secretary and communications officer and a U.S. Army veteran.

-- Carmela Carter, an analyst for the engine and component maintenance team in Atlanta TechOps, treasurer for the veterans group and 14-year veteran as an executive assistant in the Army before joining Delta.
+• Carmela Carter, an analyst for the engine and component maintenance team in Atlanta TechOps and treasurer for the veterans group, who was a 14-year Army executive assistant before joining Delta.

-Robinson acknowledged the airlines’ Delta Propel partnership with the MTSU Department of Aerospace that began in 2018 and offers a fast-track program for qualified aerospace students to become Delta pilots.
+Robinson mentioned the airlines’ Delta Propel partnership with the MTSU Department of Aerospace, which began in 2018 and offers a fast-track program for qualified aerospace students to become Delta pilots.

-“We have veterans from maintenance, to our flight operations group (and) to flight attendants, seeing where we can blend that all in and maybe give our current employees opportunities that you have here (at MTSU) and learn more about the veteran benefits,” Robinson said.
+“We have veterans from maintenance to our flight operations group to flight attendants, seeing where we can blend that all in and maybe give our current employees opportunities that you have here (at MTSU) and learn more about the veteran benefits,” Robinson said.

-The Daniels Center works with a student veteran population of about 1,000, which includes family members.
+The Daniels Center works with a student veteran population of more than 1,000, which includes family members.
 Miller is the center director.

 — Randy Weiler (Randy.Weiler@mtsu.edu)